wmcdonald404/aws-jenkins-deploy/README.md

 Boostrap an environment, deploy resources via paramaterised, versioned Jenkins pipeline.

 ## Overview
 This repository illustrates one potential directory layout that could be used to manage resources deployed into multiple AWS member accounts.
-The intention is to have a local set of [central Terraform modules](<https://github.com/terraform-aws-modules>), then per-environment configuration diverging from the baseline only where absolutely necessary.
+The intention is to have a local set of [central OpenTofu modules](<https://github.com/terraform-aws-modules>), then per-environment configuration diverging from the baseline only where absolutely necessary.

 Keeping the structure of the codebase clear, concise [and DRY](<https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>).